The crowded photography tour of Upper Antelope Slot Canyon near Page, Arizona.

 Photography in the slot canyon is challenging.
 Exposure times in low light are long.
 The sequence is to take your turn, get in, take your picture and get out.
 The pace is hectic.
-Substantial photographic experience is helpful.
+Substantial photographic experience and good gear is helpful.

 On the return trip, Eugene stops the truck in the middle of a wide, dry, red-sand wash to take a ground level photograph of 'mud chips' which are created by the dry cracked surface curling up in the hot sun.
 Quality photographic gear is important.
 A uni-pod will be helpful.